AchrafKassioui/Learning-iOS-Dev/README.md

 Throughout Apple documentation and references, you'll see specific ways of mentioning code that doesn't quite look like the code you actually write.
 Things like `init(ciFilter:duration:)`.
 Here's some context to start you off:

 - `init(ciFilter:duration:)` would become `let someObject = SomeObject(ciFilter: myFilter, duration: 1.0)` in practice, where `myFilter` and `1.0` are user-defined values.
 The doc signature `(x:y:)` means that x and y are parameter names, and that the parameter names must be included when calling that API.
 If the doc signature was `(_:_:)`, then the API would still expect two parameters, but without explicitly naming them.

-### Related notes

-- The underscore _
+See "The underscore _" note about that.

 ## AudioToolBox

 *5 March 2024*

-You can add sound effects to any app by using the AudioToolBox framework.
+If you need to implement some quick sound effects in your app, you can use this old framework.
+AudioToolBox is fast and requires no advanced setup.
+It includes the system sounds you are used to on iOS, like the swoosh (Mail) sound or the keyboards clicks.

 ```swift
 // import the framework